ThinkingInTypes/ThinkingInTypes.github.io/Chapters/C08_Generics.md

 Alternatively, we could use `TypeVar('U', int, float, str, ...)` to enumerate types that are known to be comparable, but a protocol is more extensible.

-Don't use a totally unconstrained `TypeVar` if the function or class really needs the type to have some capability.
+Don't use a totally unconstrained type variable if the function or class really needs the type to have some capability.
 Either use a `bound=` or a protocol to encode that requirement.
-Conversely, if you truly intend a function to accept anything (like a generic passthrough that just returns what it was given), then using `Any` might be appropriate, or a `TypeVar` with no constraints if you need to preserve the type identity.
+Conversely, if you truly intend a function to accept anything (like a generic passthrough that just returns what it was given), then using `Any` might be appropriate, or a type variable with no constraints if you need to preserve the type identity.
 A function using `Any` will accept and return anything without errors--it turns off type checking for that element.

-### Pitfall: Ignoring `TypeVar` Scope
+### Pitfall: Ignoring type variable Scope

 It’s easy to reach for a TypeVar when defining a function--but unless the function is truly generic, this can cause more confusion than clarity.
-Remember that a `TypeVar` is specific to the generic function or class where it's used.
+Remember that a type variable is specific to the generic function or class where it's used.
-If you define a `TypeVar` at the top of a module and use it in a function signature, that function is generic.
+If you define a type variable at the top of a module and use it in a function signature, that function is generic.
 If you intended the function to only work with one specific type, you might accidentally make it generic by using a TypeVar.